Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Introduction

-There are several other Speckle codes that are, or have been, used for restoration of solar images.
-We will not attempt a full account here, but we will mention a few developments that lead up to the Speckle restoration used for DKIST data \citepads{2020SPIE11452E..1XB}, as we believe that should be state of the art in 2022.
+There are several other Speckle codes that are or have been used for restoration of solar images.
+We do not attempt a full account here, but mention a few developments that lead up to the Speckle restoration used for DKIST data \citepads{2020SPIE11452E..1XB}, as we believe this should be state of the art in 2022.

 The implementation of AO on major high-resolution solar telescopes \citepads[see][for an account of the history]{2011LRSP....8....2R} posed a challenge for Speckle.
-AO compensation has no impact on the reconstruction of the Fourier phases, so restoration to diffraction limited resolution did not require any changes \citepads[e.g.,][]{2005SoPh..227..217D}.
+AO compensation has no impact on the reconstruction of the Fourier phases, and so restoration to diffraction-limited resolution did not require any changes \citepads[e.g.,][]{2005SoPh..227..217D}.
 However, the AO correction changes the statistics of the wavefront aberrations and thereby the shapes of the spectral ratios as well as the STFs.
-The problem is two-fold: 1) At the lock point of the AO WFS, these quantities depend not only on $r_0$, but also on the efficiencies with which the AO can correct aberrations at different spatial scales.
+The problem is two-fold: (1) At the lock point of the AO WFS, these quantities depend not only on $r_0$, but also on the efficiencies with which the AO can correct aberrations at different spatial scales.
 This means $r_0$ cannot be measured from the spectral ratios without accounting for the AO correction and the STFs cannot be calculated from $r_0$ alone.
-2) Due to anisoplanatism, the AO correction efficiencies decline with the field angle (the distance from the WFS lock point), by varying degree depending on the spatial scales of the wavefront aberrations.
-(At large field angles the wavefront can actually be degraded by the AO.)
+(2) Due to anisoplanatism, the AO correction efficiencies decline with the field angle (the distance from the WFS lock point), by varying degree depending on the spatial scales of the wavefront aberrations.
+(At large field angles, the wavefront can actually be degraded by the AO.)
 This means the STFs depend on $r_0$, the efficiencies, and the field angle.